How can mere women resist the misogyny of men?

 If you enjoy immersive historical fiction with a strong authentic feel, you’ll love A Woman’s Lot, the second Meonbridge Chronicle, set in the mid-14th century, a time of change and challenge, especially for women.
 Find out for yourself if Meonbridge’s “unnatural” women stand up to their abusers.

 A Woman’s Lot was first published by SilverWood Books in June 2018.

-It was reissued as an eBook by Riverdown Books in May 2019.
-The paperback will be reissued in autumn 2019.
+It was reissued as an eBook and paperback by Riverdown Books in 2019:

 or, if you’d like to hold A Woman’s Lot in your hand before you buy, visit One Tree Books in Petersfield, Hampshire.